 [END FIGURE 6.19 HERE]

-Until mid-century, SSP3-7.0 and SSP5-8.5 scenarios project no reduction in NOx emissions at the global level with decline in most OECD countries and East Asia, driven by existing legislation in power, industry, and transportation, e.g., Tong et al. (2020), and continued increase in the rest of the world (Figure 6.18 and 6.19).
-Towards the end of the century, similar trends continue in SSP3-7.0 while emissions in SSP5 decline strongly owing to faster technological progress and stronger air quality action (Rao et al., 2017; Riahi et al., 2017).
-By 2100, the ‘Regional Rivalry’ (SSP3) scenario emissions of NOx (and most other SLCFs, except ammonia) are typically twice as high as next highest SSP projection, both at the global (Figure 6.18) and regional level (Figure 6.19).
-In emission pathways consistent with Paris Agreement goals, NOx drops, compared to 2015, by 50% in SSP1-2.6 and by 65% in SSP1-1.9 by 2050, and by 2100 is reduced by about 70%, resulting in global emission levels comparable to 1950s and below the RCP range.
-Similar reductions are projected in climate mitigation pathways at the regional level, except Africa (less than 50% decline) due to high share of biomass emissions as well as strong growth in population and fossil fuel use.
-The trends in anthropogenic and biomass burning emissions for other ozone precursors (NMVOC, CO) are similar to that of NOx.
+Until mid-century, SSP3-7.0 and SSP5-8.5 scenarios project no reduction in NOx emissions at the global level with decline in most OECD countries and East Asia, driven by existing legislation in power, industry and transportation (e.g., Tong et al., 2020), and continued increase in the rest of the world (Figures 6.18 and 6.19).
+Towards the end of the century, similar trends continue in SSP3-7.0 while emissions in SSP5 decline strongly owing to faster technological progress and stronger air-quality action (Rao et al., 2017; Riahi et al., 2017).
+By 2100, the ‘Regional Rivalry’ (SSP3) scenario emissions of NOx (and most other SLCFs, except ammonia) are typically twice as high as the next highest SSP projection, both at the global (Figure 6.18) and regional level (Figure 6.19).
+In emission pathways consistent with Paris Agreement goals, NOx drops, compared to 2015, by 50% in SSP1-2.6 and by 65% in SSP1-1.9 by 2050, and by 2100 is reduced by about 70%, resulting in global emission levels comparable to the 1950s and below the RCP range.
+Similar reductions are projected in climate mitigation pathways at the regional level, except in Africa (less than 50% decline) due to its high share of biomass emissions as well as strong growth in population and fossil fuel use.
+The trends in anthropogenic and biomass-burning emissions for other ozone precursors (NMVOC, CO) are similar to that of NOx.

 An additional scenario, based on the SSP3-7.0, has been designed specifically to assess the effect of a strong SLCF emission abatement and is called SSP3-7.0-lowNTCF in the literature (Collins et al., 2017; Gidden et al., 2019).
 It has been applied in the modelling studies (e.g., AerChemMIP) with or without consideration of additional CH4 reduction and we refer here to these scenarios, respectively, as SSP3-7.0-lowSLCF-lowCH4 or SSP3-7.0-lowSLCF-highCH4.
 In these scenarios, aerosols, their precursors, and non-methane tropospheric ozone precursors are mitigated by applying the same emission factors as in SSP1-1.9.